MoralCode/ErgPower/index.md

 # Process

 The goal is to do this in a free and open way so that anyone who is sufficiently interested can pick this up where I left off.
+The idea for this came from [Relativity](https://github.com/relativty/Relativty), the open-source Build-it-yourself VR headset and My hope is that I can at least get this project to the same place, evenif it never reaches commercial development

 - ideally videotape experiments or at least the process for setting one up so others can replicate it
 - public Documentation (this repo) for the gory details